 Yet the behavioral changes have non-trivial effects, which can be seen as follows.
-Compare the results from the equilibrium experiment with the epidemiological version of the experiment in the third column of Table 9-see also Figure 6.
-In the epidemiological experiment, the decline in HIV prevalence is much larger, to 7%.
+Compare the results from the general equilibrium experiment with the epidemiological version of the experiment in the third column of Table IX; see also Figure 3.
+In the epidemiological experiment, the decline in HIV prevalence is much larger, dropping to 7%.
 The reason for this difference is exactly the lack of behavioral changes described above.
 Thus, simulations based on epidemiological experiments may significantly overstate the beneficial effects of STD treatment.
-This casts some doubt on Oster (2005)'s finding that STD treatment alone is able to explain much of the U.S.-S.S.A. difference in HIV as the study was based on the assumption of constant sexual behavior across countries.
-Allowing sexual behavior to adjust would shrink the predicted HIV gap between the United States and Sub-Saharan Africa and hence, while still leaving a sizable role for STDs, would no longer be able to explain the entire gap.
+This casts some doubt on Oster (2005)'s finding that STD treatment alone is able to explain much of the U.S.-S.S.A. difference in HIV, as the study was based on the assumption of constant sexual behavior across countries.

-&lt;sup>47Oster (2005) argues that sexual behavior in the data is remarkably similar in the United States and Sub-Saharan Africa.
-However, Table II seems to indicate that behavior is somewhat more
+&lt;sup>35Oster (2005) argues that sexual behavior in the data is remarkably similar in the United States and Sub-Saharan Africa.
+However, her Table II seems to indicate that behavior is somewhat more risky in the United States, which would be in line with the model, where people in the country

-The field experiment goes in the opposite direction: it predicts only a very small change in HIV prevalence compared to the benchmark.
-The reason is that, in the field experiment, the reduced number of infections does not lead to an overall decrease in the population prevalence rate.
-Therefore, it does not feed back into lower infection rates for the treated population, something that is naturally part of the full general equilibrium model.
+The synthetic field experiment goes in the opposite direction: it predicts only a very small change in HIV prevalence compared to the benchmark.
+The reason is that in the field experiment, the reduced number of infections does not lead to an overall decrease in the population prevalence rate.
+Therefore, the decrease does not feed back into lower infection rates for the treated population, something that is naturally part of the general equilibrium model.

 The lack of a substantial HIV decline in the field experiment might actually be quite important.
 Note that eight of the nine studies of STD treatment for HIV prevention surveyed by Padian et al. (2010) delivered flat results.
 This seems quite puzzling, given that the theoretical effects of STD treatment are uncontroversial in the medical community.
 The simulations presented here highlight a novel reason for the lack of finding a large effect, namely the missing equilibrium effects in randomized field experiments.
-Thus, treating STDs might actually be a promising policy measure, even though it is tough to detect positive results in field experiments.
+Thus, treating STDs might actually be a promising policy measure, even though it is difficult to detect positive results in field experiments.